Environment model

 - Both roots use the same shared modules under

-terraform/modules. - Both roots provision the same functional areas: VPC, ALB, ECS services, MSK, optional MSK Connect, RDS, secrets, and monitoring.
+terraform/modules. - All roots provision the same application functional areas: ALB, ECS services, RDS, secrets, internal service discovery, and monitoring.

-- Both roots expect the same operator sequence: bootstrap backend, initialize the root, create ECR repositories, push images, apply infrastructure, then populate secrets.
+- The operational pattern stays the same: bootstrap backend, initialize the root, make sure the correct application images already exist, apply infrastructure, then populate secrets.

 What changes by environment